dellastone/NLU-2025-Exam/README.md

 ## Exam

 ### Instructions
-The mandatory projects are presented in lab 4 (LM) and 5 (NLU), while the optional project is presented in lab 6 (SA).
-The projects LM and NLU will give you 15/30 points each.
-SA is to reach the top grade i.e. 30 lode.
+The mandatory projects are presented in lab 4 (LM) and 5 (NLU).
+The projects LM and NLU will give you 13/30 points each.
+You can earn the remaining points during the oral exam.

 For each of the projects, you must write a small report following the LaTeX template in the zip folder `report_template.zip`.
 In particular, you have to write a mini-report of **max 1 page** (references, tables and images are excluded from the count) in which you explain all the parts of the project giving more weight to the part with higher points. **Reports longer than 1 page will not be evaluated**.
 The purpose of this is to give you a way to report **cleanly** the results and give you space to describe what you have done and/or the originality that you have added to the exercise.
 You can find more detail about the sections and relative content in the LaTeX template.

 ### Grading
-The final grade is based on:
+For each project, the final grade is based on:
 - Code review;
 - Report review;
 - Q&A at the exam.